How to run web & app analytics projects across banking groups

 • A private cloud (dedicated database) shares server resources between customers but keeps them logically separated.
 Databases storing analytics data are physically separated.

-• Bring Your Own Key encryption on private cloud (dedicated database) Orange.
-This solution allows for the encryption of analytical data using the customer’s key but applies only to solutions hosted on Orange.
+• Bring Your Own Key encryption on private cloud (dedicated hardware) on Azure.
+This solution allows for the encryption of analytical data using the customer’s key but applies only to solutions hosted on Azure.

 • Cloud deployment can be used in every country where no sensitive or personal information is being processed.